 The results showed that drinking one diet soda per day almost tripled a person’s risk of stroke and Alzheimer’s disease.

 A 2014 study of 2,037 male Japanese factory workers found that men who drank diet soda were more likely to develop diabetes than those who did not.
 The correlation held even after adjusting for family history, age, BMI, and lifestyle factors.

 Early research suggested that there might be a link between artificial sweeteners and cancer.
-However, subsequent research has either found no link or called into question data that initially linked artificial sweeteners to cancer.
+However,

 So, while there are plenty of reasons to avoid diet soda, cancer risk may not be among them.